upptime/upptime.js.org/docs/configuration.md

   introTitle: "**Upptime** is the open-source uptime monitor and status page, powered entirely by GitHub."
   introMessage: This is a sample status page which uses **real-time** data from our [Github repository](https://github.com/koj-co/upptime).
 No server required — just GitHub Actions, Issues, and Pages.
 ```

-### Site deployment

-Because GitHub Pages does not support the default `GITHUB_TOKEN` available to workflows, you'll have to set a secret GH_PAT with a Personal Access Token.
-For more info, see: https://github.com/maxheld83/ghpages#secrets.

 ### Internationalization